nickserv/danamccurdy.com/_posts/2017-03-31-the-most-important-moment.md

 ---
 This
 is the most important moment
-of your life -
+of your life.

-embrace it!
+Embrace it!

 Let go of your past,
 release your hold on the future,